What is EFT?

 How does it work?

 EFT is a structured approach to couples counseling that typically spans 8 to 20 sessions.
 Emotion is the language couples use when responding to one another.
 We usually either get angry and raise our voice or pull away in sadness and fear.
-Therefore, we focus on emotional responses and how they drive the negative cycle you constantly find yourselves in.
-We will work with your communication and emotional responses that will allow you to find new and positive ways of interacting.
-This will ultimately help you create a stronger bond, and to love more deeply and fully.
+In session, we focus on emotional responses and how they drive the negative cycle you constantly find yourselves in.
+We will work with your communication and those emotional responses that will allow you to find new and positive ways of interacting.
+This will ultimately help you create a stronger bond that will allow you to feel more connected in the intimate way you long for.

 Does EFT work?